Combined approach with second-order optimality conditions for bilevel programming problems: Combined with second-order optimality conditions

-Similar to Proposition \ref{equi}, since there is the value function constraint, the combined problem \eqref{SOCP} and the relaxed combined problem \eqref{SOCCP} are both equivalent (in local and global solutions) to the original problem when the extra variables are considered globally and the corresponding second-order optimality conditions hold.
+Similar to Proposition \ref{equi}, since there is the value function constraint, the combined problem \eqref{SOCP} and the relaxed combined problem \eqref{SOCCP} are both equivalent in global solutions to the original problem when the corresponding second-order optimality conditions hold \cite[Theorem 4.3]{BM21}.
+To state the relationship on local solutions, we define the following mapping: